mauhenua.com

 Snorkelling from shore

-Most visitors who want sand and easy water focus on **Anakena** (wide, moai-backed, busy on weekends and cruise days) and **Ovahe** just east—a quieter cove where snorkelling can be outstanding when swell and tides allow.
-Rocky entries elsewhere still mean booties or reef shoes; gloves are optional where sea urchins cluster.
-Choose a slot when surge matches your skill level, and avoid solo pushes beyond your comfort zone.
-Our **Beaches** page goes deeper on both bays.
+Rocky entries mean booties or reef shoes; gloves are optional where sea urchins cluster.
+Choose a slot when surge is manageable for your skill level, and avoid solo pushes beyond your comfort zone.

 Flags, boats, and surface awareness